 As a certified MitID broker, Scrive can support you in providing your customers with a superior, secure customer experience.

-The first thing to mention is that there is a transition period from the launch of MitID in May till the end of 2021.
+The first thing to mention is that there is a transition period from the launch of MitID till the end of 2021.
 We recommend that everyone should choose a MitID broker before the launch.
 During this transition period you will be required to support both MitID and NemID.

 Finding the right broker to partner with can prove challenging depending on your needs so we’d definitely recommend starting to explore options sooner rather than later.